Waldemar Becker

-Evert Gustav Waldemar Becker, also known as Becker-Bei and Ilmarinen, (6 April 1840 Helsinki, Grand Duchy of Finland - February 22, 1907 Naples, or Rome?, Italy) was a Finnish soldier, politician and adventurer, a lifetime appeared in several continents, and fought a number of countries, armies ranks.
-Becker's parents were under captain Gabriel Julian Wilhelm Becker and Kristina Fredrika Reuterskiöld.
+Evert Gustav Waldemar Becker (6 April 1840 – 22 February 1907), also known as Becker-Bei and Ilmarinen, was a Finnish soldier, politician and adventurer.
+During his lifetime, he was active on several continents and fought in the armies of multiple countries.

-Military career in Finland
+Early life and military career in Finland

-Evert Gustav Waldemar Becker began his military career as a young student in Finland Cadet School which he completed in 1858.
+Evert Gustav Waldemar Becker was born in Helsinki, Grand Duchy of Finland, to alikapteeni Gabriel Julian Wilhelm Becker and Kristina Fredrika Reuterskiöld.
+He began his military career as a young student in Finland Cadet School which he completed in 1858.
 Becker was appointed Second Lieutenant in the Finnish Guard.
-After a short time in St. Petersburg he went to Africa and fought there for the Spanish troops in Morocco.
-After returning to St. Petersburg, he was recruited in the Grodno Hussar regiment and then to study in the General Staff Academy.
-For personal reasons he ran away in 1862 and went to Mexico.
-Outbound departure was due to the fact that Lieutenant Becker eloped with a wife of a Russian officer first to Sweden and Finland then to New York City, and therefore he was declared a deserter.
+After a short time in St. Petersburg, he went to Africa and fought there for the Spanish troops in Morocco in the Hispano-Moroccan War of 1859–1860.
+After returning to St. Petersburg, he was recruited in the Grodno Hussar regiment and from there went on to study in the General Staff Academy.
+In 1862, he fled with an officer's Russian wife, traveling via Finland and Sweden to New York, and as a result he was declared a military deserter.
+From the United States, Becker ended up in Mexico.

 Military career in Mexico

-In Mexico, he attended the ongoing civil war in the forces of Mexico's second emperor Maximilian (emperor 1864-1867), backed by France and Spain, against the republican army led by Mexico's legitimate president Benito Juárez.
+In Mexico, Becker attended the ongoing war in the forces of Mexico's second emperor Maximilian (emperor 1864–1867), backed by France and Spain, against the republican army led by Mexico's legitimate president Benito Juárez.
 He was captured by General Vicente Riva Palacio in the early stages of the war, but he was freed in an exchange of war prisoners.
 In the end of the war, he was again taken prisoner and was sentenced to death but pardoned.
-After about five years after arrival in Mexico he returned to Europe.
+Becker was able to return to Europe about five years after arriving in Mexico.

 Return to Europe

-Mexico, while Becker was married and had Catholic religion.
-After returning to Europe he settled in Paris, where conservative circles reinforced his catholic sentiments and Becker went to Rome.
-In Rome Becker joined the Papal Swiss Guard, which, however, he resigned already after half a year to go to fight on behalf of the Greeks against the Turks.
-In the Greek army Becker operated as the Greek government's advisor.
+While in Mexico, Becker had gotten married and converted to the Catholic faith.
+After returning to Europe, he settled in Paris, where conservative circles reinforced his catholic sentiments and he went to Rome.
+In Rome, Becker joined the Papal Swiss Guard, which, however, he resigned after half a year to go to fight on behalf of the Greeks against the Turks.
+In the Greek army, Becker operated as the Greek government's advisor.
 The Greek Government did not accept Becker's plans, so he returned to Paris and began supporting the conservative faction in Spain and Don Carlos with newspaper articles.